All Episodes

 I do.

-I think uh they came to the event to disrupt and to put the president in a gotcha situation to go there and with a mission to embarrass the president and have a gotcha moment for your own political purposes, I don't think is respectful to the office of the president.
+To go there with a mission to embarrass the president and have a gotcha moment for your own political purposes, I don't think is respectful to the office of the president.

 So here we have a Republican strategist, Brad Blakeman, criticizing Ryan Rhodes, a Tea Party guy, for positioning himself in a gotcha moment.